jcmcnch/MGPrimerEval/README.md

 cd MGPrimerEval
 ```

-2. To quickly set up the pipeline and its required databases/software dependencies, we provide a helper script that can be run as follows:
+2. To quickly set up the pipeline and its required databases/software dependencies, we provide a helper script that can be run as follows (see section 4 for more information about what it does):

 ```
 ./setup_env_db.sh